nitrictech/docs/docs/docs/storage/storage.md

 Nitric Storage simplifies securely storing and retrieving large files.

+### Files

+Files are any sort of binary files, common examples include documents (.doc, .pdf), images (.gif, .jpg) or videos (.mp4, .mkv).
+Using buckets to store these larger files, instead of in other data persistance systems, like SQL or document databases, can improve performance.

 ### Buckets

-Buckets are unique, isolated repositories for files.
+Buckets are isolated repositories for files.
 You can think of a bucket like a hard drive partition in a traditional system.
-You'll want to create new buckets when the files are being stored for different purposes or with varied access control requirements.
+You'll want to create new buckets when files are being stored for different purposes or with varied access control requirements.
 For example, you might create an "uploads" bucket for accepting file uploads from your users, or a "profiles" bucket for storing user profile images.

-### Files

-Files are any sort of binary files, common examples include documents (.doc, .pdf), images (.gif, .jpg) or videos (.mp4, .mkv).
-Using buckets to store these larger files, instead of in other data persistance systems like SQL or document databases, can improve performance.

 ### Folders

-Most cloud object/blob storage services act like key/value pairs where the key is the filename and the value is the file data.
-Including paths in filenames allows you organize files within bucket, just like folders would be used in local storage.
+Most cloud object/blob storage services act like key value systems where the keys are filenames and values are file data.
+Including paths in filenames allows you to organize files within a bucket, just like folders would be used in local storage.
 For example the a file named `profile.png` could be stored in the folder `images/default` by providing the full filepath when writing or reading the file e.g. `image/default/profile.png`.

 ## The basics